Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 ### Transitive Dependency : revisit 3NF with a more computer-scientific knowledge!

 Assume that there are three columns: column 1, column 2, and column 3.
-Column 1 is a primary key, and column 2 has data which depend on Column 2.
+Column 1 is a primary key, and column 2 has data which depend on Column 1.
 In addition, Column 3 data depend on Column 2.
-Here, even though column 3 does not **directly** depend on column 2, column 3 depends on column 2 and column 2 depends on column 1.
-For this relationship, we are saying that column 1 has transitive dependency on column 3.
+Here, column 3 does not **directly** depend on column 1; column 3 depends on column 2 and column 2 depends on column 1.
+For this relationship, we are saying that column 3 has transitive dependency on column 1.

 ```
 Table : course info list